Automated indoor vertical farm will produce 30,000 heads of lettuce per day

 And lest you think that if this continues, then our robotic overlords will soon be controlling everything in the food chain, Shinji Inada, president of Spread, told CNN that traditional farming isn't in danger from these vertical indoor farms:

 "I don't think vertical farming will take over the whole farming industry.
-I still think seasonal and local vegetables are very important and unique and is something to embrace.
+I still think seasonal and local vegetables are very important and unique and is something to embrace."Our business and existing farms have to cohabit together.
+If you think about the global food situation there is a need for this kind of farming."

 Learn more about this project at Spread, or learn more about vertical farming through the lens of one of its biggest proponents, Dickson Despommier.